Pumkko/solid-client-az-functions-terrraform/README.md

 ## Deployment
-It seems like there's a problem right now with SWA deployment : https://github.com/Azure/static-web-apps/issues/1404 Furthermore i need to upgrade my SWA because the free tier does not allow backend API
+It seems like there's a problem right now with SWA deployment : https://github.com/Azure/static-web-apps/issues/1404 ~~Furthermore i need to upgrade my SWA because the free tier does not allow backend API~~ EDIT : I was wrong : You can add your own API using a free SWA it's the "Bring your own" that's unavailable